 In this Exhibit

 This striking and rare jelly has brilliant, multicolored tentacles trailing from a translucent, pinstriped bell.
 It also has tentacles around the rim of its bell that it can quickly coil and uncoil.
-Though it's pleasing to the eye, the flower hat jelly packs a painful sting, leaving a bright rash.
+This mysterious jelly is semi-benthic, sometimes spending its time on the seafloor.

 - Jellies are more than 95 percent water.
 They don't have bones, brains, blood, teeth or fins.